Dennis Miller: George W. Bush

-In October 2003, Miller's interview with The American Enterprise was published where he praised Bush, saying, "He's much smarter than his enemies think he is.
+After 9/11, Miller's opinion on Bush changed significantly.
+In 2003, Miller told an interviewer that he was impressed by Bush for pursuing "the liquidation of terrorism," even though "that's not gonna be finished in his lifetime...
+But to take the first step?
+Ballsy."
+In October 2003, Miller praised Bush in an interview with The American Enterprise, saying, "He's much smarter than his enemies think he is.
 I think he's a genius.
 People whine about him getting into Yale—the way I see it, if your old man buys a building you should get into Yale!
-But I think he could have gotten into Yale on his own; he's a very smart man. ...
-The fact that midway through his life he realized he was drinking too much and screwing up and stopped it—that's more impressive than what college he attended.
-What he did is a fine accomplishment, and I think it's putting him in touch with his God. ...
-In this messed up world, I like seeing my President pray.
-I don't think a person can get answers out of books anymore.
+But I think he could have gotten into Yale on his own; he's a very smart man."
+He also noted Bush's faith, saying "In this messed up world, I like seeing my President pray...
 This is an infinitely complex world, and at some point one has to have faith in one's religion.
 I find it endearing that President Bush prays to God and that he's not an agnostic or an atheist.
 I'm glad there's someone higher that he has to answer to."

-In the AE interview, Miller was asked about the outrage and public destruction of their music CDs that occurred as a response to the Dixie Chicks' Natalie Maines criticizing Bush at one of their concerts, when she said, "We're ashamed that the President of the United States is from Texas."
-Miller stated, "The Dixie Chicks got exactly what they deserved.
-In a time of war, to go on foreign soil [London, England] and decry your President should probably cause a hue and cry.
-When it first happened, I thought, "I'm never going to buy another one of their albums."
-And then I thought, "You know what, I've never bought one of their albums—I don't like their music."

-Miller sat in the gallery at President Bush's State of the Union address on January 21, 2004.